leonac24/leonac24/README.md

 - 🧠 learning about AI, web development, and systems programming
 - 🛠️ teaching a machine learning camp at kode with klossy
-- 💬 experimenting with making chrome extensions and other useful tools
+- 💬 developing tools at HackPSU

 ---